ScryEngineering/scrygroup.com/content/blog-posts/2019-06-28/A_day_in_the_life_of_a_package_maintainer.md

 ## What I actually did today

 I first off started by updating the dependency for tensorflow in the `setup.py` file.
 Unfortunately, this version was pinned exactly (something that's a mistake for a base library).
-Upon updating this I wanted to see if travisCI would give the all clear.
+Upon updating this I wanted to see if the TravisCI pipeline would give the all clear.

 Unfortunately for me, a worse outcome than the test cases failing occurred - the tests couldn't run at all.
 Because the test dependencies were not pinned exactly, newer versions of the test dependencies had a mutually incompatible version.